What is Quality Assurance & Why It Means You Never Have to Worry

 Containers arrive at Coastal daily at 8 a.m., 10 a.m., and noon.
 What’s in the containers determines what’s next for me.
 All hardware is tensile tested, which must be completed within eight hours of receiving it.
 It’s also tested for corrosion, which requires a 20-hour salt spray test.

-If the container has finished goods, those are visually inspected to ensure everything is correct before be moved along.
+If the container has finished goods, they are visually inspected to ensure everything is correct before being moved along.

 Samples of all webbing (fabric) that arrives undergoes a Q-sun test for four days at 20 hours each day and a Static Wet test of 13 hours, to ensure products made from that material don’t fade or transfer color.